PX4/PX4-Avoidance/README.md

 ## Global Planner

-The global planner has been so far tested on a Odroid by the development team.
+The global planner has been so far tested on a Odroid companion computer by the development team.

 For more information, read the [Running on Odroid](https://github.com/PX4/avoidance/tree/master/global_planner/resource/odroid) instructions.